 Ex-convict Emanuel Solomon became a prosperous Adelaide merchant and be-friended Mary MacKillop (B 46875/2)

 But naturally some former convicts made their way to South Australia.
 Men who had completed their sentences came to settle here, usually hiding their convict past if possible.
-This ranged from prosperous shipping agents, Emanuel and Vaiben Solomon, down to a number of farmers in the hills and around the south coast.
+This ranged from prosperous shipping agents such as Emanuel Solomon, down to farmers in the Adelaide hills and around the south coast.

 Further information about former convicts settling in South Australia can be found in Paul Sendziuk's paper 'No convicts here: reconsidering South Australia's foundation myth', in Turning points: chapters in South Australian history (2012).